 Dr. Gumport’s expertise is recognized both nationally and internationally.
 She has presented over 100 peer-reviewed papers at professional conferences and over 75 invited addresses to higher education organizations and institutes in the United States (such as the American Council on Education, the Association of Governing Boards, and the Washington Higher Education Secretariat) and abroad (in Copenhagen, Hiroshima, Kassel, London, Mexico City, Rome, Stockholm, and Sydney).
 She has served on the editorial boards of three leading higher education journals: The Review of Higher Education, Higher Education: The International Journal of Higher Education and Educational Planning, and The Journal of Higher Education (Chair, 1994-1995), and reviewed book manuscripts for major university presses.
 She has served on the Board of Directors for the Association for the Study of Higher Education, and on advisory boards for significant national research projects.

-In 2019, she received Stanford University’s highest honor for exceptional service, the Kenneth M. Cuthbertson Award.
+In 2019, she received Stanford University’s highest honor for distinguished leadership and exceptional service, the Kenneth M. Cuthbertson Award.

 Dr. Gumport’s consulting activities span a wide range of topics and clients.
 Through interviews, focus groups, in-depth case studies, commissioned projects, and presentations, she has provided expertise to higher education leaders and policymakers facing contemporary pressures for change, challenges in organizational restructuring, curricular change, strategic planning, academic program review, faculty productivity, graduate education, interdisciplinarity, diversity, and inclusion.
 For state systems, she has consulted on undergraduate education, academic planning, academic program reviews, inter-organizational collaboration, and public higher education system design in Arizona, California, Illinois, Missouri, New York, North Dakota, and Texas.
 At the national and trans-national level, she has served the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the Council of Graduate Schools, the Fulbright Commission, the National Science Foundation, the OECD, the Social Science Research Council, and the U.S. Department of Education.
 She has also advised philanthropic foundations such as the Carnegie Foundation for the Advancement of Teaching, the Ford Foundation, the William and Flora Hewlett Foundation, the Alfred P. Sloan Foundation, and the Pew Charitable Trusts.

-Dr. Gumport received her graduate degrees – two master’s degrees (sociology, education) and her PhD (higher education administration and policy analysis) – from Stanford University.
+Dr. Gumport received her graduate degrees – two master’s degrees (sociology, education) and her PhD (sociology of higher education, administration and policy analysis) – from Stanford University.
 She holds a BA in philosophy and English from Colgate University, where she worked as assistant dean of admissions upon graduation and later served on the Board of Trustees.
 After receiving her PhD, she was a postdoctoral scholar on a Spencer Foundation-funded study with Burton Clark, where she was responsible for the United States analyses in a five-country study on historical and contemporary challenges in graduate education and research.
-She then became a tenure-track assistant professor of organizational studies in higher education at UCLA.
+She then became a tenure-track assistant professor of organizational studies in higher education at UCLA before joining the faculty at Stanford University.

 Academic and Administrative Experience at Stanford